Zen Café: Samuli Putro

 Samuli Tapani Putro (born in Helsinki on 21 August 1970) is a Finnish musician, vocalist and songwriter.
-His family moved to live in Raahe, Turku a short time after his birth.
+His family moved to live in Raahe a short time after his birth.
 He was a founding member of Zen Café and its lead singer, guitarist and songwriter.
 Even while the band was very active, he pursued some personal projects including a solo EP released on 7 September 2004 titled Täysikasvuinen containing music from film soundtracks.

 When the band went on a hiatus after 2006, he focused on developing a solo career.
 On 11 February 2009, he released his first solo studio album Elämä on juhla.
 In 2009, Putro composed the music for Mika Ronkainen's documentary film Freetime Machos.
 His second solo album, Älä sammu aurinko appeared on 16 March 2011 followed by Tavalliset hautajaiset on 24 August 2012.
-His most recent album Taitekohdassa was released in 2014.
+His eighth and most recent album Ikävä mummoa was released in 2023.

 Samuli Putro was nominated for a Jussi Award for "Best Music" for his work in Menolippu Mombasaan (One-way ticket to Mombasa) in 2003.

 In 2010 he was nominated for three awards during the Emma-gaala for his 2009 album Elämä on juhla.
 These were for "best debut album", "Best solo act" and "critics choice".

 Kari Nylander

 Kari Michael Nylander (born in Suomussalmi in 1971) is a Finnish musician, and the bass player in Zen Café bassist.
 He spent part of his childhood and youth in Raahe.
-In 1989, he moved to Raahe in Turku, and was a founding member of the band.
+In 1989, he moved to Turku, and was a founding member of the band.

 Pete Parkkonen

 Pete Parkkonen (born in Helsinki on November 4, 1964) is a Finnish drummer in Zen Café.
-Prior to becoming a founding member of the band, he had been in Kebas during the 1980s, in Toni Rossi's Sinitaivas-orchestra and in Inkvisitio whose debut album Paratiisi was released in 1989.
+Prior to becoming a member of the band, he had been in Kebas during the 1980s, in Toni Rossi's Sinitaivas-orchestra and in Inkvisitio whose debut album Paratiisi was released in 1989.
 In addition to the drums, Parkkonen plays percussion.
 Both his brothers Tom and Jussi are well-known drummers as well.